knutopia/Modlogr/README.md

 Bash script files in /usr/local/bin/
 * starter.sh starts recording audio
 * stopper.sh stops recording by sending a SIGTERM signal to the recording process
-* sourceCheck.sh checks availability of audio interfaceisRecordingActive checks if the recording process is running, used by starter.sh and by LEDhandler.sh
+* sourceCheck.sh checks availability of audio interface
+* isRecordingActive checks if the recording process is running, used by starter.sh and by LEDhandler.sh
 * LEDhandler.sh updates the status LEDprocessRawAudio.sh processes raw audio files, splitting into 1-hour aiff files and then resaving as flac, grouped in subfolders
 * deleteOldRecordings.sh (not used yet:) will delete the oldest subfolder of recordings in /home/pi/processedRecordings to free up disk space